TheRenegadeCoder/SnakeMD/README.md

 _Rendered Result_

 - Apples
-- Onions
+- **Onions**
   - Sweet
   - Red
 - This is the end of the list!

 ## Tables

 Tables are sets of rows and columns which can display text in a grid.
-To style any of the contents of a table, consider using Paragraph or InlineText.
-As of v0.4.0, you can also align the columns of the table using the Table.Align enum.
+To style any of the contents of a table, consider using Paragraph or Inline.

 _SnakeMD Source_